We’re constantly surprised to see our Kmart hack concrete top side table rank in our top 5 most read blog posts, month after month!

-This first one isn’t a hack per se, rather a freakin’ amazing makeover!
-The clever mama behind Emily Mae Maree blog says her daughter is unicorn obsessed and couldn’t resist giving the Kmart unicorn head an upgrade.
+This one isn’t a hack per se, rather a freakin’ amazing makeover!
+The clever mama behind Emily Mae Maree Instagram says her daughter is unicorn obsessed and couldn’t resist giving the Kmart unicorn head an upgrade wrapping darker wool around the horn, attaching a cluster of faux flowers and hand stitching darker fabric down the mane.
 “A fun little arvo craft project,” says Samantha.

 Our obsession for crystals is at an all-time high!
 One DIY we’ve been wanting to make for a while now is a crystal jewellery dish — a beautiful piece to have on our bedside table to hold jewellery and generate positive vibes in the space.

 We used the Kmart jewellery tree with marble base (just $7!) and hacked it to create this luxe piece that takes pride of place on a bedside table.

 Check out the tutorial here to find out how easy it is to make your own.

 One of our fave boho cushions has been given a stunning makeover by clever Mum, Samantha.
 She turned it from plain neutral into a gorgeous, on-trend mustard using… get ready for it… turmeric and coffee!
 Honestly, these hacks seriously blow our mind!
 So clever!

 6. Bamboo ladder becomes macrame room screen

 Before Kmart launched its rattan room screen, Pina of My Home Decor created this macrame room screen — perfect for a boho or coastal style interior!
 If you think you need to become a macrame expert to pull this off, she actually used the macrame table runners!
 By simply removing a few of the horizontal poles, levelling off the ladder legs so they become flush and attaching the ladders together with excess twine, she created this stylish room divider or bedhead (just imaging it with fairy lights in a child’s room).